maxchou415/NTU-Linebot/README.md

 ## Dev Howto

 ### Environment Variables
-These environment variables are required.
+These environment variables are **required**.
 Please copy and paste them into the `.env` file, If you don't have that file, create one.
 ```
 WEBHOOK_SECRET=
 LINE_CHANNEL_ID=